cnabio/cnab-spec/100-CNAB.md

 - An unsigned JSON Object stored in a `bundle.json` file, as defined in [the bundle file definition](101-bundle-json.md)
 - A signed JSON object stored in a `bundle.cnab` file, as described in [the signature definition](105-signing.md)

 In both cases, the object follows the same schema, and this spec refers to this file as the "bundle definition" (or occasionally "bundle file").
+However, as a signed bundle definition represents an immutable bundle, all invocation images and images references must have a digest.

 The bundle definition can be stored on its own, or as part of a _packed archive_, which is a CNAB bundle that includes the JSON file and exported images (including the [invocation image](102-invocation-image.md)).